Patients & Caregivers

 Just as every patient’s situation is different, every caregiver may be called upon to perform different tasks.
 Find resources and support for caregivers in this section.

 If you are an international patient, learn about arranging for an interpreter, visas and more.

-While most SCCA patients who are 21 and younger receive their medical treatment and supportive care at Seattle Children’s, an SCCA partner organization, we have services and support to help your family.
+While most Fred Hutch patients who are 21 and younger receive their medical treatment and supportive care at Seattle Children’s, we also have services and support to help your family.